easybuilders/easybuild-docs/docs/contributing.md

 description using `#<PR number>` (only for pull requests to the same repository), or by copy-pasting the URL to the pull request.

-For pull requests to the easyconfig repository, we recommend using this format for the pull request title when contributing new easyconfig
+For pull requests to the simpleconfig repository, we recommend using this format for the pull request title when contributing new simpleconfig
 files:

 ``` shell